You performed a search for: Skills / Experience: Leadership

 Responsibilities:

-• Complete inbound and outbound calls with service users
+• Complete outbound and outbound calls with service users residing in the county

-• Complete safety/wellness checks, provide medication reminders, and engage in social conversations with a diverse group of people
+• Complete safety/wellness checks, provide medication reminders, and engage in social conversations with vulnerable populations

 • Assist with crisis intervention, when presented